-Low to Non Shedding Dogs That Are Allergy Friendly
+The Authentic Australian Labradoodle Low to Non-Shedding Dogs That Are Allergy Friendly

 The Australian Labradoodle is different from all other Labradoodles.

-Coat, Confirmation and Size
+Improved Temperament, Coat, Confirmation, and Size

 More Reliably Low to Non-Shedding Dogs and Allergy Friendly

-Today, Australian Labradoodles are wonderful, intelligent dogs with lush coats and are more reliably low to non-shedding dogs and allergy friendly than other types of Labradoodles such as first generation Lab/Poodle crosses, or first generation crosses bred back to Poodles.
+Today, Australian Labradoodles are wonderful, intelligent dogs with lush coats and are more reliably low to non-shedding dogs and allergy friendly than other types of Labradoodles such as first-generation Lab/Poodle crosses, or first-generation crosses bred back to Poodles.
 Even when the other types of Labradoodles are bred on for generations, the result is not an Australian Labradoodle.

-Crossing these breeds together compliments the Authentic Australian Labradoodle, giving these wonderful dogs a hybrid vigor and a variety of coat types:
+Crossing these breeds together compliments the Australian Labradoodle, giving these wonderful dogs a hybrid vigor and a variety of coat types:

-- The Woolly Coat: Poodle like which requires regular grooming is non-shedding, allergy and asthma friendly.
+- The Woolly Coat: Poodle like which requires regular grooming is non-shedding, allergy, and asthma friendly.